bio-tools/biotoolsSchemaDocs/information_requirement.rst

 `biotoolsSchema <https://github.com/bio-tools/biotoolsSchema/>`_ provides the foundation for an *information standard* for the description of tools that is being adopted by https://bio.tools.
 The standard has two components:

-* a list of tool attributes (see below) that must be specified (or stated as not being available) for an entry to be labelled in a 5 tier rating of annotation completeness and quality.
+* a list of tool attributes (see Table below) that must be specified (or stated as not being available) for an entry to be assigned in a 5 tier rating of entry completeness and quality.
 Some attributes are grouped (see tables on right) for purposes of determining adherance to the standard.
 * a set of `Curation Guidelines <http://biotools.readthedocs.io/en/latest/curators_guide.html>`_ describing *how* each attribute should be specified, *i.e.* things that go beyond syntactic and semantic constraints defined by `biotoolsSchema <https://github.com/bio-tools/biotoolsSchema/>`_.

-Adherence to some of the `Curation Guidelines <http://biotools.readthedocs.io/en/latest/curators_guide.html>`_ are checked by automated QC checks within bio.tools whereas others must be manually verified by bio.tools curators.
-Entries in which all attributes pass both the automated and manual checks will be labelled as "Verified" (and stamped with data of verification and last update) and will receive a label of annotation quality (from "NEEDS TO IMPROVE" through to "EXCELLENT").
-Unverified entries will not receive a quality label, but will get a label of annotation completeness (from "PATCHY" through to "COMPREHENSIVE".)
+Adherence to some of guidelines is verified by automated QC checks within bio.tools, whereas others must be verified by manual inspection.

+The standard provides a basis for labelling of bio.tools entries in various ways.
+If and how to use labels is currently `under discussion <https://github.com/bio-tools/biotoolsSchema/issues/77>`_
+* label of *entry completeness* (from "PATCHY" through to "COMPREHENSIVE")
+* label indicating whether an entry had been manually inspected
+* label indicating whether an entry conforms to the guidelines, passing both the automated and manual checks ("Verified" label and stamped with date of verification and last update)
+* label of overall *entry quality* (from "NEEDS TO IMPROVE" through to "EXCELLENT") conflating notions above

 .. image:: information_standard.png